 Autotune-enhanced vocals are even heard in live performances.
 The pitch correction functionality that was once exclusive to the Antares Auto-Tune Pro ($399) plugin is now available to everyone, thanks to the existence of autotune’s free alternatives.

-Pitch correction can be used to subtly correct the imperfections in a vocal recording.
+Pitch correction is primarily used to correct the pitch imperfections in a vocal recording.
 It can also change the vocal timbre more intentionally, in which case it is used as a creative sound design tool.
-The latter scenario is also known as “the Cher effect,” made famous by Cher’s song “Believe.”Regardless of your pitch correction requirements, the free autotune VSTs listed below can substitute the original Auto-Tune effect by Antares.
+The latter scenario is also known as the “T-Pain effect” or “the Cher effect,” made famous by Cher’s song “Believe.”Regardless of your pitch correction requirements, the free autotune VSTs listed below can substitute the original Auto-Tune effect by Antares.
 Learn how to get autotune free of charge.

 Free Autotune VST Plugins

 What is the best free autotune in 2021?
 Here are the best five free autotune plugins right now: